-We plan to substantially increase our research and development expenses for the foreseeable future as we continue the development of HIL-214.
-We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of HIL-214 or any future vaccine candidates due to the inherently unpredictable nature of clinical and preclinical development.
+We plan to substantially increase our research and development expenses for the foreseeable future as we continue the development of HIL-214, HIL-214 and begin clinical development of HIL-216.
+We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of HIL-214, HIL-216 or any future other vaccine candidates due to the inherently unpredictable nature of clinical and preclinical development.
 Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
-In addition, we cannot forecast whether HIL-214 or any future vaccine candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
+In addition, we cannot forecast whether HIL-214 or any future other vaccine candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.